-This Official Statement describes the terms and use of the proceeds of and security for the 2014 Notes.
+This Official Statement describes the terms and use of proceeds of and security for the 2019 Notes.
 This introduction is subject in all respects to the additional information contained in this Official Statement, including Appendices A through E. Appendix A contains a summary of the Federal-Aid Highway Program.
 Appendix B contains a summary of the Special Obligation Act and the Commonwealth Transportation Fund Act.
-Attached hereto as Appendix C is a summary of certain provisions of the Trust Agreement.
-Terms used in this Official Statement and not defined herein are defined in Appendix C. Appendix D attached hereto contains the proposed form of legal opinion of Bond Counsel with respect to the 2014 Notes.
-Appendix E attached hereto contains the proposed form of the Commonwealth's continuing disclosure undertaking to be included in the 2014 Notes to facilitate compliance by the Underwriters with the requirements of paragraph (b)(5) of Rule 15c2-12 of the Securities and Exchange Commission.
-See "Continuing Disclosure."
+Appendix C contains a summary of certain provisions of the Trust Agreement.
+Terms used in this Official Statement and not defined herein are defined in Appendix C. Appendix D contains the proposed form of legal opinion of Bond Counsel with respect to the 2019 Notes.
+Appendix E contains the proposed form of the Commonwealth's continuing disclosure undertaking to be included in the 2019 Notes to facilitate compliance by the Underwriters with the requirements of paragraph (b)(5) of Rule 15c2-12 of the Securities and Exchange Commission.
+See Continuing Disclosure.
 All descriptions of documents contained in this Official Statement are only summaries and are qualified in their entirety by reference to each such document.

-THE 2014 NOTES
+THE 2019 NOTES